mihalycsaba/android-studio-flutter-docker/Readme.md

 Flutter needs to be set up with `flutter doctor`

+The build scripts creates a directory where you can put your projects.

 You can attach to the container with the command from utils/docker_attach_latest.sh

 I needed to run `xhost +local:docker` to start the Studio GUI, probably because of wayland.
 You need to be in the docker group.